 Delta Loading - Our Conclusion

-We have shown two major approaches to implementing a delta mechanism in DWC.
+We have shown two major approaches to implementing a delta mechanism in Datasphere.
 These are suitable to cover some of the most common scenarios.
 The approach of activating Real-Time-Replication on Remote Tables is the most convenient solution in integration scenarios where it is available and where the limitations are a non issue.
 Other cases can be mostly covered with the Data Flow approach, as long as the described limitations are considered.

 It should be mentioned that there are other possible solutions that we explored, including but not limited to some which would require the inclusion of additional software components like SAP Landscape Transformation Replication Server (SLT) or SAP Data Intelligence.
-However unless your company already utilizes these software components, we would suggest going with a pure DWC approach so as to avoid overengineering.
+However unless your company already utilizes these software components, we would suggest going with a pure Datasphere approach so as to avoid overengineering.

-While DWC continues to be developed and supplied with additional features we hope to have more freedom in the setup of these approaches so that we may cover more complex scenarios while maintaining the current clever architecture that preserves a minimal performance impact.
+While Datasphere continues to be developed and supplied with additional features we hope to have more freedom in the setup of these approaches so that we may cover more complex scenarios while maintaining the current clever architecture that preserves a minimal performance impact.

 Do you have questions about this or other topics?
 Are you trying to build up the necessary know-how in your department or do you need support with a specific question?
 We are happy to help you.
 Request a non-binding consulting offer today.